Menu

 The Development Challenge

-According to UN data, more than 600 million people globally are still without improved drinking water sources, and 1.8 billion people use a source of water that is faecally contaminated.
+According to UN data, more than 2 billion people globally are still without access to safely managed drinking water services, and 1.7 billion people use a source of water that is contaminated with faeces.
 Additionally, more than 80% of wastewater resulting from human activities is discharged into rivers or sea without any pollution removal.
 While improvements have been made in the last two decades, clean water access for all remains a critical issue as well as a priority UN Sustainable Development Goal.

 lightbulb